 There is nothing in him of that taste for mythology — that appetite for false metaphysics which controls German art.”

-In this regard, we also have the composer’s own words from 1919 — not long after the conclusion of World War I — when he noted this about the return of Richard Wagner to Parisian orchestral programs:
+In this regard, we also have the composer’s own words from 1919 — shortly after the conclusion of World War I — when he noted this about the return of Richard Wagner to Parisian orchestral programs:

 “People demand Wagner without knowing why.
 I cannot think without a shudder of the countless overtures of Lohengrin and Rienzi that the war, as its only merit, at least spared us for some time.”